The Clinician's Guide to the All on 4 Prothese

 Your patient's comfort is the immediate priority after surgery.
 Start by prescribing appropriate pain medication and anti-inflammatories to manage post-operative discomfort effectively.
 Advise patients to use cold compresses on the outside of their face, alternating 20 minutes on and 20 minutes off, for the first 24 to 48 hours to minimize swelling.
 It’s also helpful to let them know that some bruising and swelling are normal parts of the healing process.
 Most patients are able to return to work or school within a few days, but you should advise them to avoid strenuous physical activity for at least a week to allow their body to heal without complications.

-Diet and Oral Hygiene Protocols
+Your Post-Surgery Diet and Hygiene Guide

 Clear dietary and hygiene instructions are fundamental to preventing complications and ensuring the long-term success of the implants.
 For the first few weeks, patients must adhere to a strict soft-food diet to avoid putting pressure on the new implants and temporary prosthesis.
 Recommend liquids, smoothies, yogurts, and soups, gradually introducing softer solids like scrambled eggs and mashed potatoes.
 Instruct them to avoid straws, as the suction can disturb the surgical sites.
 For oral hygiene, provide a soft-bristled toothbrush and demonstrate how to gently clean the prosthesis and around the implant sites.
 An antimicrobial mouth rinse can also be prescribed to help keep the area clean and reduce the risk of infection.